mrakgr/Trading-Journal/journal_2025.md

 > You have a sideways phase and in a sideways phase we all know something is being accumulated.

 Ok, I won't transcribe the entire interview.
 You can watch it yourselves.

+10/4/2025

+10am.
+My sleep has been good last night.
+During the morning I've been thinking about my regrets.

+I regret the Tao Ceti job and the firing, but what do I exactly regret about it?

+* Losing the paycheck?
+If I had really prioritized that I wouldn't have acted in ways that would jepardize it.
+So not really.
+* Losing touch with my teammates?
+Even though I was active in the Discord, I can't say I was very friendly with them.
+So no.
+* That I liked the owners?
+Hell no.
+* That I believed in the mission?
+The first few months leading up to the Venice arrival and subsequent pivot to OpenRouter that never happened were good, but I don't believe in the ICF project.
+The company is destined to fail.
+So no.

+Yeah, I feel strong loneliness and desperation, but it's not due to any tangible reason that's directly related to the job.

+Instead, my mindset has reverted more to how it was before I started the job.
+I had failed at making evolutionary methods work, and was desperate.
+Then a lifeline was tossed to me.

+Fulfilling work and high salary that I had never experienced before is what the Tao Ceti job meant to me at the outset.
+I had no qualms about giving it 100%.

+I thought I was getting into a classy place where people knew what they were doing.
+But the constant failures of the company sparked those old insecurities inside myself and even intensified them.

+10:05am.
+And the fact that I said yesterday that I no longer want to do research is just rubbing salt in my wounds.

+Even if that is true, there is simply no way I'd be happy with just collecting a paycheck, trading, poker or otherwise.

+Deep down I know that I've reached the limits of how much I can do to grasp the Singularity on my own so, I feel like connecting with people.

+That is what this loneliness is telling me.

+I think that is one of the reasons why Curtis' unfriendliness hit me so hard.

+I wanted to be a part of the group that is focused on cultivating their skills, and find a way to improve myself.
+If I working on a team with a petulant little kid who is undercutting me, that really lowers the value of the job for me.

+I want to be challenged and pushed to improve, but not ambushed like what happened in the last week.

+10:10am.
+The Tao Ceti job really came at an ideal time when my own project wasn't doing well.

+HD CFR could work, but I just don't feel like doing it right now.
+A part of me really does, but I want to overcome my mental inhibitions and get my thoughts in order before I resume.

+I really do want to at least get the enumerative CFR done before the next job starts.

+10:15am.
+After I've gotten this far and after I've gained all these skills, maybe I am the one who really wants to learn from others.
+I really wish I could ask nature what the secrets of intelligence are.